Our children describe Unitarian Universalists as the people with the "open minds, caring hearts, and helping hands."

 Children, Youth and Parents have many options for participating on Sunday mornings:

-- Children in grades PreK-2nd are invited to participate in our World of Wonder program, and children in 3rd-6th grades are encouraged to attend Sing to the Power.
+- Children in grades PreK-2nd are invited to participate in our Love Surrounds Us program, and children in 3rd-6th grades are encouraged to attend Love Connects Us.
 Both programs are taught by our screened volunteers.

 - Participating children will start in the service with their parents at 10:30 and then leave to their classrooms with their teachers after Time for All Ages.